danniellejones/LearningJournal/01_journal.md

 #### Content Insights:
-A compilation of videos on foundation-level HTML to re-learn/refresh my memory on the tags that are available, structure for my site and to ensure that understood how to construct my web pages.
-Notes.
+A compilation of videos on foundation-level HTML to re-learn/refresh my memory on the tags that are available, structure for my site and to ensure that I understood how to construct my web pages.

 #### Career/Employability/Learning Insights:
 I looked for the most updated videos on HTML, I was able to find one from the last couple of years.
 I found very quickly watching these videos that I did not enjoy learning from this instructor, I felt the order of the videos was a little unnatural and had difficulty getting into the flow.
-Most of the content I was confident with from my experiences with HTML in CP1406 so I decided to speed up the playback of content until it addressed tags and structures that I was unfamiliar with.
-For the most part, I wrote shorthand notes as I know that I can look at sites like w3schools to go into more detail if I wanted to implement these into my website.
-It was more about having a knowledge that these tags existed and what they accomplished, then included their formatting in my shorthand notes.
-I already noticed that some things taught in regards to responsive images was different to what was taught in CP1406 subject; it would be about making a decision to use the most appropriate format for the project or this would be perhaps where I establish my own personal standards for practice/code.
+Most of the content I was confident with from my experiences with HTML in CP1406, so I decided to speed up the playback of content until it addressed tags and structures that I was unfamiliar with.
+For the most part, I wrote shorthand notes as I know that I can look at sites like W3Schools to go into more detail if I wanted to implement these into my website.
+It was more about having an awareness that these tags existed and what they accomplished, then included their formatting in my shorthand notes.
+I noticed that some things taught in CP1406 was different to what this instructor suggested, the instructor also gave convincing explanations of why to do in this alternative way; therefore, I intend to adapt my professional practice based on which practice has the most logical and convincing explanations.
+This will help me establish my own personal standards for code.